Goals of Mindful Practice® programs:

-Mindful Practice programs focus on promoting qualities of exemplary clinicians that include, but are not limited to:
+Mindful Practice® programs focus on promoting qualities exhibited by exemplary physicians and clinicians that include, but are not limited to:

-Critical curiosity: Seeing novelty in all situations, including familiar ones, and tolerating ambiguity and uncertainty.
-Cultivating curiosity helps clinicians to avoid common cognitive biases that lead to medical errors, such premature closure or ignoring disconfirming data.
-They also help clinicians to see patients and families as unique individuals.
+- Critical curiosity: Seeing novelty in all situations, including familiar ones, and tolerating ambiguity and uncertainty.
+Cultivating curiosity helps clinicians to avoid common cognitive biases that lead to medical errors, such premature closure or ignoring dis-confirming data.
+Curiosity also helps clinicians to see patients and families as unique individuals.

-Beginner’s mind: Opening the mind to fresh perspectives and taking more than one perspective simultaneously.
-This quality addresses the mind’s tendency to take only one perspective on a problem, and instead, makes more diagnostic and therapeutic options available.
+- Beginner’s mind: Opening the mind to fresh perspectives and considering more than one perspective simultaneously.
+This quality compensates for the mind’s tendency to consider a problem from a fixed perspective, and instead allows for the consideration of multiple diagnostic and therapeutic options.

-Presence: Being there physically, mentally and emotionally for patients, accurately communicating an understanding of the patient’s concerns and feelings back to the patient and enacting compassion.
-Clinicians have written powerful narratives of these experiences.
-Yet, “being there” is challenging in demanding, high-paced and stressful clinical environments.
+- Presence: Being physically, mentally and emotionally present for patients, communicating an accurate understanding of the patient’s concerns and feelings back to the patient and acting with compassion.
+A critical part of presence includes the simultaneous self-awareness of the clinician's own somatic, affective and cognitive experiences while engaging in the unfolding clinical dynamic.
+Though physicians have written powerful narratives of such experiences, they also often report that “being there” is challenging in demanding, fast-paced, and stressful clinical environments.

-Mindful practice programs offer strategies for enhancing these qualities.
-In addition, participants share with each other their own strategies that are already helping them to be attentive, curious, flexible, and present.
+Mindful practice® programs offer strategies to enhance these qualities.
+In addition, participants find opportunities to share with each other their own strategies help them to be attentive, curious, flexible, and present.